nikolhm/npc/README.md

 - **View Characters**: Retrieve and view character information.
 - **Speak as Character**: Send messages as a character using webhooks.
 - **Backup and Restore**: Export character data to a backup channel and load it from a JSON message.
+- **Configure Asynchronous Marketplaces**: Allow your players to buy items from characters and use their loot!
+Avoid setting aside playtime to barter and sell.

 ## Prerequisites